KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-04-eclipse-ee.md

 That opens up a configuration panel where you can change a bunch of settings.
 Here are the ones we care about now:

 - `Context Path` is the part of the URL after the domain.
 If you leave this as `/`, then your webapp will be at `http://localhost:8080`.
-IF you change it to `HelloWorld`, your webapp will be at `http://localhost:8080/HelloWorld/`.
+If you change it to `HelloWorld`, your webapp will be at `http://localhost:8080/HelloWorld/`.
 Let's change it to `HelloWorld` for now.
 - The `Options` tab allows you to specify which Jetty version to use.
 The default uses a Jetty server that comes with the Eclipse plugin, but let's use the version of Jetty we already have.
 Select the `Use Jetty at path` radio button, and then click the `External...` button and navigate to your Jetty directory.

 Your run configuration should look like this: